Lava tube

-A lava tube, more rarely called a pyroduct, is a 'roofed conduit through which molten lava travels away from its vent'.
+A lava tube, more rarely called a pyroduct or lava tunnel, is a natural roofed conduit along which molten lava flows from a volcanic vent.
 If lava in the tube drains out, it will leave an empty cave.
 Lava tubes are common in low-viscosity volcanic systems.
-Lava tubes are important as they are able to transport molten lava much further away from the eruptive vent than lava channels.
+Lava tubes transport molten lava much further away from the eruptive vent than lava channels.
 A tube-forming lava flow can emplace on longer distance due to the presence of a solid crust protecting the molten lava from atmospheric cooling.
 Lava tubes are often considered when preparing hazard maps or managing an eruptive crisis.

 Formation

 A lava tube is a type of lava cave formed when a low-viscosity lava flow develops a continuous and hard crust, which thickens and forms a roof above the still-flowing lava stream.
 Three main formation mechanisms have been described: (1) roofing over a lava channel, (2) pāhoehoe lobe extension or (3) lava flow inflation.